Rapid Recap: Our locker room is second to none

 Loyd has been mentioned before, unprovoked, and is probably a walk-on receiver that will show up on many of the special teams phases and push for playing time at some point in his career.

-Jackson arrived in Manhattan after a few years under Lane Kiffin at Ole Miss and has shown up on the camp highlight packages a few times that Kansas State's in-house media team creates each day.
+Jackson arrived in Manhattan after a few years under Lane Kiffin at Ole Miss.
+He has shown up on the camp highlight packages a few times that Kansas State's in-house media team creates each day.

 IMPRESSIONS OF KANSAS STATE

 As the newest face to Manhattan and having been on campus for a few months already, Ward was asked for his overall impressions on the roster entering the 2022 season.
-And he used it as an opportunity to commend the culture that has been created at K-State.
+He used it as an opportunity to commend the culture that has been created at K-State.

 The culture at Kansas State is set, according to him.
 It's not that way at other places or different schools.
 Every coach comes in early.
 Every player is early to meetings.
 Everyone arrives prepared and eager to learn.